alan-moss/Grants-Manager-Senior-Project/README.md

 # PROJECT OVERVIEW
 The Eastern Washington University grants office previously used a FileMaker Pro database to manage the records for all grants submitted and received by the university.
 This database technology is now out of date and lacks a user-friendly way to interact with the data.
 The goal of this project is to migrate the data into a SQL database, along with developing a user-friendly front-end for staff to manipulate records.

+Link to video demonstration: https://www.youtube.com/watch?v=9Y9uU0Ck3O0&ab_channel=alan

 ### TECHNOLOGIES
  - [Node.js](https://nodejs.org/en/) for runtime environment
  - [Express.js](https://expressjs.com/) for the backend framework